 Apple cider vinegar can be diluted half-and-half with water for external application, and, when stronger measures are needed, it can be used full-strength.

 When the male dogs attending a New England dog show experienced an incapacitating allergic reaction that made their testicles swell, Volhard declined the steroid shot offered by the attending veterinarian and instead applied ACV to the legs, testicles, and exposed skin of Cato, her male Newfoundland.
 The next morning he was completely well and took a High in Trial, while the other affected dogs needed weeks to recover.
-Volhard recommends ACV as a hot spot preventive, itch stopper, general disinfectant, virus deterrent, food poisoning preventive, and flea and tick repellent.
+Volhard recommends ACV for dogs as a hot spot home remedy and preventive, itch stopper, general disinfectant, virus deterrent, food poisoning preventive, and flea and tick repellent.

-Apple cider vinegar can be sponged onto a dog’s coat after bathing to remove soap residues and improve hair condition.
+Apple cider vinegar can be sponged onto a dog’s coat after a bath to remove soap residues and improve hair condition.
 Vinegar’s acidity and live enzymes are said to kill bacteria that cause flaking skin conditions.
 Soak the coat to the skin and let it air-dry.
 This same treatment is said to repel fleas and ticks.
 Rinsing a dog with apple cider vinegar after shampooing prevents dander.
 Just please note that apple cider vinegar will stain the coats of lightly colored dogs.
 For white dogs, substituting white vinegar works fine.

 Apple cider vinegar cools the skin when applied to burns, wounds, or hot spots.
 You'll want to apply full-strength ACV to topical wounds.
 It can be massaged into sore or sprained muscles and is the foundation of many herbal liniments that relieve pain and inflammation.